meanbee/magento-smartaddress/README.md

 Meanbee SmartAddress Postcode Anywhere Extension
 =====================
-Building on the success of the Meanbee_Postcode module for Magento, we are pleased to announce the arrival of MeanbeeSmartAddress.
-It is an international version of MeanbeePostcode, created once again with the help of our friends from PostcodeAnywhere.co.uk.
+Building on the success of the [Meanbee_Postcode](https://github.com/meanbee/magento-pca-predict) module for Magento, we are pleased to announce the arrival of MeanbeeSmartAddress.
+It is an international version of MeanbeePostcode, created once again with the help of our friends from [PCA Predict](https://www.postcodeanywhere.co.uk/partners/INDIV52356).
 Meanbee_SmartAddress can auto-complete international addresses for your customers at the Magento checkout and also when creating orders in Magento Admin.

 Using the UK, US and International address completion module to auto-complete addresses benefits both you and your customers